pankc/jiucai/README.md

 # jiucai
 A Quantitative Trading System for Stock、Futures、Digital Currency and Foreign Currency.
-It will offer python API and web page or visualization.
+It will offer python API and web page for visualization.

 1.Time for Open Sourse?
 Depend author's mood.